pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

    | installer.targetDataSchema   | For patches to 8.4 and later, specify the new target data schema name that you created in your existing database to support the patch process within the quotes.
 For 8.2 or 8.3 Pega software patches, you can leave this value empty, as is (do not leave it blank). | targetDataSchema: "" |
 2. Save the file.

-### Patch your Pega Platform deployment using the command line
+### Patching your Pega Platform deployment using the command line

 In this document, you specify that the Helm chart always “deploys” by using the setting, actions.execute: "upgrade-deploy argument".
 After you have your customizations saved in your pega Helm chart, you are ready to apply the patch.